 - 1 tbsp thinly sliced mint leaves, optional

 Scoop out seeds from the cantaloupe.
-Scoop out little balls of flesh using a melon baller.
+Then, scoop out little balls of flesh using a melon baller.

 Combine cantaloupe and strawberries in a large bowl.
 Add lemon juice and vanilla yogurt.
 Mix well.